jmaassen/EYRg-wiki/howtos/CESM_eSalsaMPI_configs.md

 Important thing to notice in this example are:

   - This script requests 22 nodes of 24 cores each.
-Adapt this to the core count of the target machine.
+Adapt this to the node and core count of the target machine.

   - The script changes directories twice.
 Once to `cd /home/jason/CESM/experiments/test_eyrg` and then to ` cd /home/jason/CESM/experiments/test_eyrg/build`.
 Adapt this to your own configuration.